yvvki/bunup/docs/docs/guide/css.md

 ## Usage

-You can provide CSS files as entry points or import CSS files in your source files.
+You can provide standalone CSS files as entry points or import CSS files in your source files.

 All CSS files encountered during the build process are bundled into cross-browser compatible CSS files in the build output with vendor prefixing and syntax lowering.